Apply Now

 If you are interested in the possibility of part-time study within the Centre please send an email to stai-cdt-admissions@kcl.ac.uk in advance of the application deadline in order to discuss this.
 The Centre is unable to consider part-time applications from applicants who do not do this.

 Note that the demands of cohort-based training, and the requirement for a minimum of 50% full time equivalent, mean that this programme is unfortunately not suitable for those wishing to combine a part-time PhD with a full-time career role.
+Furthermore, the terms and conditions of the funding do not permit this.
 In this context, we believe it would be very difficult to effectively participate in this programme on a part-time basis if you are working more than 3 days per week and, moreover, we believe that to be successful, you will ideally be working much less than this.
 If you intend to combine a PhD with paid work that prevents full engagement with the cohort-based training programme offered by our Centre, you may instead wish to consider opportunities on a standard part-time PhD programme.
-Please see information on the Computer Science Research MPhil/PhD at the Dept of Informatics at King’s or PhDs in the Dept of Computing at Imperial.
+Please see information on the Computer Science Research MPhil/PhD at the Dept of Informatics at King’s.

 Students in full-time employment

 Because part-time students are required to study with a minimum of 50% full-time equivalent, the Centre is unfortunately unable to consider part-time applications from applicants in full-time work.
-Students in full-time employment are also not eligible for a studentship of any kind.
+Students in full-time employment are also not eligible for a studentship funded by EPSRC.

 Self-funded students